5l1v3r1/TCP-IP-Session-Hijacker/README.md

                 | T |    ack=y+1 seq=x+1    | R |
                 +---+ --------------------> +---+

-3. To hijack a session it is required to send a packet with a right seq-number, this is where this tool come to inject payload.
+3. To hijack a session it is required to send a packet with a right seq-number

+# TCP-IP Attack Power
+1. This is where this software come to hijack any TCP-IP Session to inject payload full stealthily.
+2. This software use TCP Segments can do multiple things at the same time.
+Byte stream data provided by applications are sliced into different chunks called segments and are delivered to receiver separately
+3. One single segment carry data along with acknowledgement of another segment.
+A TCP segment is made of different fields which carry different meanings.
+4. Segment, packets also has its own fields (headers).
+Packet is nothing but a segment sitting inside.
+Packet ads its own fields on top of the segment.
+5. The important fields added on top of segments while creating a packet in network layer are mentioned below:
+    •    Source IP Address
+    •    Destination IP Address
+    •    TTL
+    •    Identification
+    •    Flags
+    •    Checksum

+# How is it different from MAN IN THE MIDDLE attack?
+1. ARP uses Frame
+2. Frame is if you want to deliver a message to another machine on a network, it will first search for the physical address of the destination.
+There is actually something called as ARP, that does the job of translating IP addresses to Physical addresses.
+ARP(address resolution protocol) is one of the core components in networking.

 # How requests are handled?
 1. Web requests are automatically handled by Perl modules.